NESHomebrew/ai-react-project/README.md

 - **NOTE:** due to security limitations the web-version is currently unable to access the ChatGPT API.
 The current available node sdk does not provide a secure method of communication and appropriately any attempt to pass an exposed token in the Auth header leads to immeadiate revocation of said token.
 A branch was started to move these requests server-side, but could not be completed.

-Because of this unfortunate occurance I have captured a small demo to showcase the functionality.
+Because of this unfortunate occurance I have captured a small demo to showcase the functionality: https://youtu.be/cBDIEwuelpE

 ## Local Instructions